Iranian Revolution: Foreign relations

 The Islamic Republic of Iran experienced difficult relations with some Western countries, especially the United States, Saudi Arabia, and the Eastern Bloc nations led by the Soviet Union.
 Iran was under constant US unilateral sanctions, which were tightened under the presidency of Bill Clinton.
 Most European countries, despite their significant investments within Iran, stood in solidarity with the United States and also imposed economic sanctions on the theocratic regime.
 Britain suspended all diplomatic relations with Iran and did not re-open their embassy in Tehran until 1988.
 The European country that maintained the closest relations with the new Iranian government was Switzerland, which was neither a part of the European Economic Community nor the North Atlantic Treaty Organization.
 Relations with the USSR became strained as well after the Soviet government condemned Khomeini's repression of certain minorities after the revolution.
 Diplomatic relations between Iran and the apartheid government of South Africa were completely severed following Khomeini's rise to power.

-Israel had relations with Iran under the Shah, but relations were cut on 18 February 1979 when Iran adopted an anti-Zionist stance.
-The former Israeli embassy in Tehran was handed over to the PLO, and Iran has allied and funded several anti-Israeli Islamist militant groups since.
+In 1950, Iran became the second Muslim-majority country to extend de facto recognition to Israel following its establishment in 1948.
+After the Shah regained his throne after the 1953 Iranian coup d'état that overthrew prime minister Mohammad Mossadegh, Iran expanded relations between the two nations, posting ambassadors to each other, establishing military contacts and supplying more than half of Israel's oil.
+Relations were cut on 18 February 1979 when Iran adopted an anti-Zionist stance, with the former Embassy of Israel, Tehran handed over to the Palestine Liberation Organization.
+Iran has allied and funded several anti-Israeli Islamist militant groups since.

-After the US sanctions were tightened and the collapse of the Soviet Union, the Russian Federation and the People's Republic of China became the main principal allies for Iran.
+After the US sanctions were tightened and the collapse of the Soviet Union, the Russian Federation and the People's Republic of China became the principal allies for Iran.
 Relations between the two countries improved after Vladimir Putin took office in 2000 and increasingly warmer in recent years following an international backlash over the annexation of Crimea in 2014 which led to sanctions by the Western powers.
 Russia had sought Iran on expanding arms trade over the past three decades especially with the cooperation with the Assad government during the Syrian civil war.
 Iran also began its economic cooperation with China that includes "political, strategic and economic" components between the two nations.